alemart/surgescript/docs/engine/level.md

 `gravity`: number, read-only.

-A default value for the level gravity, in pixels per second squared.
+The acceleration of gravity, measured in pixels per second squared.

 #### time